Everybody loves a good deal, whether buying for ourselves, friends and family, or our work – we all want the best value for money.

-But there’s a growing global trend for regulation around price options and complexity.
+The Ofcom regulations only apply to UK-based businesses, but there’s a growing global trend for regulation around price options and complexity.
 The Australian and Dutch energy markets have already been hit, and we wouldn’t be surprised to see regulation spread further across industries and geographies.

-2. Improve your NPS
+2. Improve customer loyalty

-This includes preempting and troubleshooting problems – for example proactively compensating service outages.
-Or delivering proactive pending order notifications to keep customers in the loop (and minimize your inbound calls and returns).
+This includes preempting and troubleshooting problems – for example proactively compensating service outages - or delivering proactive pending order notifications to keep customers in the loop (and minimize your inbound calls and returns).

 In an era where your customer holds all the power, if you wait until they threaten to leave before stating your best offer, it’s probably too late.

 By then you’re fighting to just keep them – not providing the exceptional ongoing experience necessary to win customer loyalty today.

 But there’s no need to push your customer to the precipice of contract cancellation.

 Instead, during moments of risk or need, you can proactively engage customers with best prices.
 Whether that’s during usage spikes and end of contracts, or new price plans and framework agreement negotiations.